robjhyndman/ctv-TimeSeries/README.md

 -   Nowadays, many packages can use the facilities offered by the **parallel** package.
 One example is [pls](https://cran.r-project.org/package=pls/index.html), another is [PGICA](../packages/PGICA) which can run ICA analysis in parallel on SGE or multicore platforms.
 -   The [sprint](https://cran.r-project.org/package=sprint) (an acronym for "Simple Parallel R INTerface") package provides a parallel computing framework for R making High Performance Computing (HPC) accessible to users who are not familiar with parallel programming and the use of HPC architectures.
 It contains a library of parallelised R functions for correlation, partitioning around medoids, apply, permutation testing, bootstrapping, random forest, rank product and hamming distance.
 -   The [pbapply](https://cran.r-project.org/package=pbapply) package offers a progress bar for vectorized R functions in the \`\*apply\` family, and supports several backends.
+-   The [Sim.DiffProc](https://cran.r-project.org/package=Sim.DiffProc) package simulates and estimates multidimensional Itô and Stratonovich stochastic differential equations in parallel.

 **Parallel computing: GPUs**